huangjunxin/ChineseVietnameseTranslator/README.md

 ## How It Works

-Specially crafted to serve a wide array of languages and cater to distinct industry needs, FloweryTranslator ensues a two-tier translation process, beginning with an initial translation by Volcengine, followed by meticulous proofreading by an LLM of your choice to enhance accuracy and contextual relevance.
+Specially crafted to serve a wide array of languages and cater to distinct industry needs, FloweryTranslator ensues a two-tier translation process, beginning with an initial translation by DeepL or Volcengine, followed by meticulous proofreading by an LLM of your choice to enhance accuracy and contextual relevance.
 The application has two separate interfaces for translating text and documents, with options to customize the translation based on model, industry sector, and tone.
 It supports `.docx` and `.pdf` file formats for document translation, with a seamless workflow that includes file uploading, content extraction, and translation.

 ## Getting Started